-Important contacts in New Delhi and Mumbai have been made by the Minister of Tourism, Mr. Charis Theocharis, aiming to strengthen relations in the field of tourism with one of the largest emerging tourism markets, that of India.
+Important contacts in New Delhi and Mumbai were made by the Minister of Tourism, Mr. Charis Theocharis, aiming to strengthen relations in the field of tourism with one of the largest emerging tourism markets, that of India.

 Mr. Theocharis, who visited the country in early February 2020, in the framework of the OTM (Outbound Travel Market) international travel fair, met with his Indian counterpart, Minister of State for Tourism, Prahlad Singh Patel.
 At the meeting, held in a particularly warm climate, the two Ministers agreed on the importance of direct flights between the two countries, as well as on the importance of signing a Memorandum of Understanding on Investment and Tourism.